emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has links to external watch party sites. 🟡

 ***
+## Hopfly
+### Score: 12/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does not have episode auto-next. ❌
+1. UI is alright but has room for improvements. 🟡
+1. Has watch lists and you can login to sync them across devices. ✔️
+1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌
+1. Site does not have watch parties. ❌

+***
 ## Purplix
 ### Score: 12/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️